yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/Instructions.md

    ![Picture 2](Linked_image_Files/ssfolder.png)

-2. For uploading images select the image right click and then click on **Upload with ShareX**
+2. For uploading images select the image > right click on image and then click on **Upload with ShareX**

    ![Picture 2](Linked_image_Files/upload.png)